Privacy Notice and Legal Disclaimer

 Fair Processing Notice

 The privacy and security of your information is important to us.
 This notice explains who we are, the types of information we hold, how we use it, who we share it with and how long we keep it.
 It also informs you of certain rights you have regarding your personal data under current data protection law.
-We will update this notice as required and at least annually (every December).
-Therefore, we suggest you revisit this notice every December to keep yourself informed.
+We will update this notice as required and at least annually .
+Therefore, we suggest you revisit this notice periodically to keep yourself informed.

-The terms used in this Fair Processing Notice are based on the Information Commissioner’s Office.
+The terms used in this Fair Processing Notice are based on those used by the Information Commissioner’s Office.
 You can find out more about the ICO here: https://ico.org.uk/.

 Who are we?

-Hera Indemnity Ltd and Hera Business Finance, which is a trading style of Hera Indemnity Ltd., (part of The Ardonagh Group of companies) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office for the products and services we provide to you.
+Hera Indemnity Ltd and Hera Business Finance, which is a trading style of Hera Indemnity Ltd., (part of The Ardonagh Group) is the Data Controller of the information you provide us and is registered with the Information Commissioner’s Office for the products and services we provide to you.

-You can contact us for general data protection queries by email to email@example.com or in writing to The Ardonagh Advisory Data Protection Officer, The Octagon, Colchester, CO1 1TG, United Kingdom.
+You can contact us for general data protection queries by email to: email@example.com or in writing to The Ardonagh Advisory Data Protection Officer, The Octagon, Colchester, CO1 1TG.
 Please advise us of as much detail as possible to comply with your request.

 What information do we collect?

-To enable us to provide you with the right product or service to meet your needs (or to handle a claim) we will collect personal information which may include your name, telephone number, email address, postal address, occupation, date of birth, additional details of risks related to your enquiry or product and payment details (including bank account number and sort code).
+To enable us to provide you with the products or services to meet your needs we will collect personal information which may include your name, telephone number, email address, postal address, occupation, date of birth, additional details of risks related to your enquiry or product and payment details (including bank account number and sort code).
+Some of these details may also be required about other individuals who will benefit from the product or services we provide.
+In some of our call centre operations we may routinely record telephone conversations.

 We may need to request and collect sensitive personal information such as details of convictions or medical history for us to provide you with the product or service or to process a claim.